U3B5HMD/hackmud/HACKING_GUIDE.md

 Denied access by <company> <lock_name> lock.
 ```

-The amount and type of lock you'll encounter will depend on what tier of NPC
+The amount and types of lock you'll encounter will depend on what tier of NPC
 you're trying to breach.

 To breach a loc, you need to provide a list of parameters to the loc for each